bhamman/100-days-of-code/log.md

 **Thoughts:** Most of today's time went towards the Profile Lookup challenge in Basic Javascript.
 The hardest part was not knowing if I had the syntax correct when calling the array of objects.
 Most of the time was spent reviewing the previous lessons.
 When I thought I had the syntax correct I had to walk through the code and find the logic error.
 After that did not work I looked for help in the FCC help forum and found there was one syntax error I missed.
 If I had looked at the challenge better and wrote out a plan it probably wouldn't have taken so long to complete.

 The Object Oriented and Functional Programming reminds my of structs from C++.
 The constructers are familiar since we covered it in C++ but the way it is written in Javascript seems messier.
 It seems all jumbled together instead of being separate in .h and .cpp files.

+### Day 5: May 6, 2017

+**Today's Progress**: Almost halfway through basic algorithms!

+**Thoughts:** The hardest part about the algorithms is that there are special functions that should make these algorithms easier.
+But it is not as easy as it sounds.
+I thought I would have gotten farther in today's challenges but they are not as easy as I thought it would be.
+The one I got stuck on was the palindromes challenge.
+I could not find a way to replace the symbols and will have to practice the .replace function more before I fully understand.